fahad-ks/fahad-ks/README.md

 ---
 Im a passionate 16 year old security researcher | CTF player | Red Teamer | Blue Teamer.

-What can expect from this github page?
+What can you expect from this github page?
 - My hacking notes
 - My CTF writeups
 - My Beginners guide on How's and What's